thesnappingdog/hubspotscripts/README.md

 # HUBSPOT SCRIPTS 0.5
 This repo contains useful scripts for doing bulk operations in Hubspot.

-Current collection:
+Updated collection:

-- Update Forms in bulk
+- Update Forms in bulk (via menu)
-- Copy company properties from one portal to another
+- Copy company properties from one portal to another (via menu)
+- Delete contact workflows in bulk (check script)

+New additions:

+- Update selected blog post Topic IDs (via menu)
+- Export blog post tags aka topic IDs to CSV (check script)
+- Export Blog post metadata - id, name, url, topic ids (check script
+- Update blog post author in bulk (check script)
+- Create a workflow with 15 if branches based on CSV data =>  This one is specifically made for mapping clearbit countries to enumarated country values, but might make this more generic if it turns out to be useful

 ## Installation